Below is a testimonial from Michelle Fonticiella about her personal experience with Adopt A Bear.

 - Michelle Fonticiella

 Adopt-a-bear is a grassroots non-profit campaign dedicated to fighting child abuse.
 Our daily mission is to help comfort abused, neglected and abandoned children – one teddy bear at a time!

 At the core of our adoption effort is the experience of children helping children.
 The “adoption” of the teddy bear by one child for another who is less fortunate, is a treasured gift for all.
 Of course, we encourage loving adults to adopt as well.

-The campaign was created by CBS-4 News Chief Investigative Reporter Michele Gillen in response to state budget cuts that endangered the gifting of bears by our Juvenile Court Judges.
+The campaign was created by Investigative Journalist Michele Gillen in response to state budget cuts that endangered the gifting of bears by our Juvenile Court Judges.
 Thanks to you, the bears are being rescued – and so are the children.

-Michele Gillen is chief investigative reporter at WFOR-TV, Miami, Florida.
-Gillen, who has served as an anchor and investigative reporter on both network and local television news, is the recipient of 28 National Academy of Television Arts and Science (NATAS) Emmy awards, the Columbia DuPont Silver Baton, the Edward R. Murrow Award for Investigative Reporting, three Green Eyeshade Awards, and has been honored twice by the Foundation of American Women in Radio and Television.
-Read her full profile on the web site of WFOR-TV.
+Michele Gillen is the founder of the Adopt-A-Bear campaign.
+She served as Chief Investigative Reporter at WFOR-TV, Miami, Florida for 19 years.
+Gillen is a well recognized anchor and investigative reporter on both network and local television news, is the recipient of 38 National Academy of Television Arts and Science (NATAS) Emmy awards, the Columbia DuPont Silver Baton, the Edward R. Murrow Award for Investigative Reporting, three Green Eyeshade Awards, and has been honored twice by the Foundation of American Women in Radio and Television.
+Read her full profile at www.MicheleGillen.com.